stashed/docs/docs/addons/etcd/basic-auth/index.md

 etcd-2   1/1     Running   0          9s
 ```

 Once the database pods are in `Running` state, verify that the Etcd cluster is ready to accept connections.
-Let's exec into `etcd-0` pod and check cluster's `endpoint health`.
+Let's exec into the `etcd-0` pod and check cluster's health.

 ```bash
 ❯ kubectl exec -it -n demo etcd-0 -- /bin/sh